KTH/devops-course/contributions/covid19/bwest-rug/README.md

 ### Key features
 * Display current live data
-* Make predictions from data based on mathematical models
+* Make predictions from data based on mathematical models such as SIR-model
 * Estimate number of unknown cases

 ### Techniques